homieiot/convention/convention.md

 M: Indicates minutes, and is preceded by the number of minutes, if minutes are specified.
 S: Indicates seconds, preceded by the number of seconds, if seconds are specified.
 - An empty string ("") is not a valid payload

+#### JSON
+- Contains a JSON string for transporting complex data formats that cannot be exposed as single value attributes
+- For validation of the JSON data the `format` attribute may contain a [JSONSchema](http://json-schema.org/) defintion as string.Recommended version is Draft-07 http://json-schema.org/draft-07/schema# as this is currently most widely supported by most tools and libraries.
+This is optional but strongly recommended.

 ## Base Topic